adityabharath30/llm-analytics-dashboard/README.md

 # 🧠 LLM Analytics Dashboard

 A lightweight observability tool for LLM-based applications.
-It captures and visualizes prompt logs, model responses, token usage, latency, and cost — all in a clean Streamlit dashboard.
+It captures and visualizes prompt logs, model responses, token usage, latency, and cost — made easy through a Streamlit dashboard

 ---